faisaltareque/indic_sentence_tokenizer/README.md

 # Indic Sentence Tokenizer

-This repo reduced from [indic_nlp_library](https://github.com/anoopkunchukuttan/indic_nlp_library) to be olny used for indic sentence tokenize.
+This repo reduced from [indic_nlp_library](https://github.com/anoopkunchukuttan/indic_nlp_library) to only used as indic sentence tokenizer.

 ## Setup from Clone